almoslmi/teaching/p5/lesson1/README.md

 5. Make it so that if our walker reaches the edge of the canvas, he/she gets teleported to the other side of the canvas.
 (Hint: use a very small canvas to save time in testing).
 6. Currently the walker's steps are preserved.
 This is because we aren't redrawing the background every time.
 Make it so that you can't see the walker's previous steps.
 Now make it so you can't se the steps and the walker is moving around in a rave (i.e. random background color!).
 7. Using the P5 documentation: instead of drawing a `point`, draw a circle.
 Do something creative with the circle's fill color.

+Let me know if you get stuck or have any questions!
+Let me know if I explained anything confusingly or could do better.